joaoeira/lanyon/_posts/2020-10-05-howtoneverforget.md

 ---
 layout: post
-title: "How to Never Forget Again: A Gentle Introduction to Spaced Repetition and Anki"
+title: "How to Never Forget: A Gentle Introduction to Anki"
-summary:
+summary: "Where would you be in life if you did not forget?
+Although a perfect memory does not exist, science has long known how to make memories stronger.
+In this essay I gently introduce the science of spaced repetition and Anki, the app that will help you make use of it."
 author: João Eira
 image: /assets/img/LettuceLogo.png
 comments: false